bigleuxenchef/Logstash-Beats-Samples/Dynatrace/README.md

 ```

-> In my conversation with my colleague who was attempting to integrate the data here above, it was appaarent to me that if the problem is to integrate a xml file into elastic through logstash, there maybe other solution than trying hard to solve the problem with all the various logstash tools available like ruby, xml/xpath plugin.
-This is not to say that logstash is not akle to manage it, I am a fan of the eco-system that I consider as important as elastic engine itself.
+> In my conversation with my colleague who was attempting to integrate the data here above, it was apparent to me that if the problem is to integrate a xml file into elastic through logstash, there maybe other solution than trying hard to solve the problem with all the various logstash tools available like ruby, xml/xpath plugin.
+This is not to say that logstash is not able to manage it, I am a fan of the eco-system that I consider as important as elastic engine itself.

 Here is the approach I have adopted to solve the problem :